Board of Directors

 Tova Fuller, MD, PhD, Board Vice President, Chair of Nuclear Weapons Abolition Committee

-- Assistant Clinical Professor, Department of Psychiatry, University of California, San Francisco, 2018-present
+- Associate Clinical Professor, Department of Psychiatry, University of California, San Francisco, 2018-present

 - National Board Member and Campaign Against Nuclear Weapons Co-Chair, 2020–present